JacksonChen666/JacksonChen666.github.io/_posts/2021-04-03-making-and-building-custom-arch-linux-isos.md

 [^profile_ls]: The list is taken from [this readme](https://gitlab.archlinux.org/archlinux/archiso/-/blob/master/README.profile.rst), and may not contain up-to-date/correct information.
 Plus, a few were modified to be more accurate (if it is).
 [^consistent_reference]: I will be assuming you were following the exact commands, so you might have to change a few command arguments if you did change any.
 If the command prefix is `#`, execute as root/use sudo.
 If the command prefix is `$`, then you can execute as yourself or root.
 [^offline]: Commands were taken from [this page of the wiki](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Installing_packages_from_a_CD/DVD_or_USB_stick).
 [^unconfirmed]: I cannot confirm if the statement is true or false.
-If you do encounter any issues, please contant me on [twitter][twitter_contact].
+If you do encounter any issues, please contact me on [twitter][twitter_contact].
 [^every_package]: Everything is not limited to things you can download from pacman.
 The custom repository can also include [AUR packages](https://wiki.archlinux.org/index.php/Arch_User_Repository) (AUR packages are not built on install.
 They must be built during the making of the custom repository.)
 [^repository_name]: The `[custom]` is dependent on which database you chose when executing the `repo-add`.
 [^architecture]: The architecture of the system you built it on.
 As of 2021, it is most likely x86_64.